Lukas1407/Obsidian/Notes/University Lectures/Current/Reinforcement Learning/notes/Monte-Carlo Estimation.md

 ## Limitations of Monte Carlo Methods
 The description also highlights some limitations of Monte Carlo methods:
 1. **Very Noisy Returns:**
-   - **Stochasticity:** Returns are influenced by the stochastic nature of the policy and the environment's dynamics, where each decision and outcome can introduce variability.
+   - **Stochasticity:** <mark style="background: #FFB86CA6;">Returns are influenced by the stochastic nature of the policy and the environment's dynamics</mark>, where each decision and outcome can introduce variability.
-   - **Accumulated Noise:** Since the return is the sum of many steps' rewards, the noise from each step accumulates, increasing the overall variance of the return estimates.
+   - **Accumulated Noise:** Since the return is the sum of many steps rewards, <mark style="background: #FFB86CA6;">the noise from each step accumulates</mark>, increasing the overall variance of the return estimates.
 2. **Sample Inefficiency:**
-   - Monte Carlo methods can be sample inefficient because they require a large number of episodes to converge to accurate estimates, particularly in environments with high variability in returns.
+   - Monte Carlo methods can be sample inefficient because they <mark style="background: #FFB86CA6;">require a large number of episodes to converge</mark> to accurate estimates, particularly in environments with high variability in returns.
 3. **Episode Completion Requirement:**
-   - These methods require the completion of entire episodes to make updates.
+   - These methods <mark style="background: #FFB86CA6;">require the completion of entire episodes to make updates</mark>.
 This can be a drawback in very long or continuous tasks where the ends of episodes are not naturally defined or are very far apart.